Binsabbar/gitlab-cli-build-monitor/README.md

 This is inspired by the build monitor [nevergreen](https://github.com/build-canaries/nevergreen).
 You most likely need to take action if something is not right with your build.
 Also, your build should always be green.

 # Contribution
 Please help me improve this tool further by contributing to it.
-Also send me any feedback at mo.opensource.projects@gmail.com, with prefix title `[gitlab-cli-monitor] YOUR_EMAIL_TITLE`
+Also send me any feedback at mo.opensource.projects@gmail.com, with prefix title `[gitlab-cli-build-monitor] YOUR_EMAIL_TITLE`